 Exam board outcomes

-At the end of each stage of your programme, school and faculty exam boards meet.
+At the end of each stage of your programme, school and faculty exam boards meet to review and confirm results and outcomes.
 They decide whether you have met the requirements for progression or for an award.

 Find out what each of these outcomes mean: